napari/napari/docs/source/explanations/rendering.md

 thread per core is a reasonable starting point, but a different number of workers might be more efficient in certain situations.
 We will start with a reasonable default value and let the user configure the number manually if desired.
-Long term maybe we can set number of workers automatically and adjust it dynamically.
+Long term maybe we can set the number of workers automatically or even adjust it dynamically.

 ### C. asyncio